-(evaluation and impact)
+(evaluation and impact and next steps)

-We use East Sussex SEN Matrix, a framework structured in 4 main areas:
+We use the East Sussex SEN Matrix, a framework structured in 4 main areas of need:

 - 1. Communication and Interaction this includes children with speech language and communication needs (SLCN) and those with an Autism Spectrum Condition (ASC); - 2.
 Cognition and learning this includes children with specific learning difficulties (SpLD) such as dyslexia, dyscalculia and dyspraxia; - 3.
 Social, emotional and mental health difficulties this includes children with attention deficit disorder, attention deficit hyperactive disorder or attachment disorder; - 4.
 Sensory and/or physical needs this includes children with visual impairment (VI), hearing impairment (HI), multisensory impairment (MSI) and physical disability;